camille-hdl/website/content/blog/ship-modern-javascript-rollup/index.md

     2. configure terser to output ES2017
 3. load each bundle in the correct browsers.

+You can see a working example [in this repo](https://github.com/camille-hdl/rollup-react-example).

 ## Bundling

 If you're using Rollup, you can already output ES modules or a fallback out-of-the-box.